-Following our formation in 2003, we acquired multiple exploration licenses and established a new, major oil province in West Africa with the discovery of the Jubilee Field within the Tano Basin offshore Ghana in 2007.
+Following our formation, we acquired multiple exploration licenses and proved the geologic concept with the discovery of the Jubilee Field within the Tano Basin in the deep waters offshore Ghana in 2007.
 This was the first of our discoveries offshore Ghana; it was one of the largest oil discoveries worldwide in 2007 and is considered one of the largest finds offshore West Africa during the last decade.
-Oil production from the Jubilee Field commenced in November 2010.
+As technical operator of the initial phase of Jubilee Field, we planned and executed the development.
+Oil production from the Jubilee Field began in November 2010, just 42 months after initial discovery, a record for a deepwater development in this water depth in West Africa.
+Gross production from the Jubilee Field averaged approximately 102,000 Bopd for 2014.

-In the near-term, we are focused on maximizing production and cash flow from the Jubilee Field; developing the Tweneboa-Enyenra-Ntomme ("TEN") project which was approved by the Ministry of Energy in 2013; appraising our other discoveries in Ghana; and beginning a multi-year, exploration drilling program targeting several high impact opportunities.
+We have a dual focus of maximizing the value of our Ghana assets and increasing value through a high-impact exploration program.
+In Ghana, we are focused on increasing production, cash flows and reserves from the Jubilee Field, the development of the Tweneboa-Enyenra-Ntomme ("TEN") project pursuant to a plan of development which was approved by the Ministry of Energy in 2013, and the appraisal and development of our other Ghanaian discoveries.
+In our exploration portfolio we have a large inventory of leads and prospects.
+We plan to test the prospectivity of this inventory through the execution of a multi-year drilling program targeting high impact opportunities along the Atlantic Margin.